IdoBenEzri/Binance-trading-bot/README.md

   Arguments - timestamp

-  Method returns a String contains the excat date of the given argument "timestamp".
+  Method returns a String contains the exact date of the given argument "timestamp".
 ## TelegramBot.py
  __Methods:__